 Define Your Goals

 Knowing why you want to work abroad is essential because you cannot honestly know if you are getting what you wanted out of the experience without knowing what you wanted in the first place.
 It may be nothing more complicated than wanting to experience new things and push the boundaries of your comfort zone out.
-In that case, you will know to avoid finding yourself sat home watching television in an evening; something you could just as easily do at home.
+In that case, you will know to avoid finding yourself sitting home watching television in the evening, something you could just as easily do at home.